Models, Markets, and Prediction Performance

 Abstract

-Any forecasting model can be represented by a virtual trader endowed with a budget, risk preferences, and beliefs inherited from the model.
+Any forecasting model can be represented by a virtual trader in a prediction market, endowed with a budget, risk preferences, and beliefs inherited from the model.
 We propose and implement a profitability test for the evaluation of forecasting models based on this idea.
-The virtual trader enters a position and adjusts its portfolio over time in response to changes in the model forecast and prediction market prices, and its eventual profitability can be used as a measure of model accuracy.
-We implement this test using probabilistic forecasts for thirteen battleground states in the 2020 US presidential election, using daily data from two sources over seven months: forecasts from a statistical model published by The Economist and prices from the PredictIt exchange.
-This analysis is then repeated using weekly data for the 2016 election.
-In both cases the model makes a modest profit, but there are interesting differences in the pattern of trade.
-The proposed approach can be applied more generally to any forecasting activity, as long as models and markets referencing the same events exist.
-The approach can also be used for comparative model evaluation, and for the construction of hybrid prediction markets in which the model acts as a market maker, providing liquidity, narrowing spreads, and making human participation more attractive.
+The virtual trader enters a position and adjusts its portfolio over time in response to changes in the model forecast and market prices, and its profitability can be used as a measure of model accuracy.
+We implement this test using probabilistic forecasts for competitive states in the 2020 US presidential election and congressional elections in 2020 and 2022, using data from three sources: model-based forecasts published by The Economist and FiveThirtyEight, and prices from the PredictIt exchange.
+The proposed approach can be applied more generally to any forecasting activity as long as models and markets referencing the same events exist.
+CCS CONCEPTS • Applied computing → Law, social and behavioral sciences.

 JEL Classification: D83, D84, G13